Zara Aleena’s family ‘tortured with thought her death was preventable’ – inquest

 In November 2023, he won a Court of Appeal bid to reduce the minimum term of his life sentence.

-Ms Aleena’s aunt, Farah Naz, told the jury at East London Coroner’s Court in Walthamstow on Monday that the family is “tortured with the thought Zara’s death was preventable”.
+Ms Aleena’s aunt, Farah Naz, told the jury at East London Coroner’s Court in Walthamstow on Monday that the family is “tortured by thoughts that her death was preventable and that our state system that we entrusted failed our Zara, failed us”.

-She added that her niece’s murder highlighted “the crumbling justice system (which is) meant to protect us”.
+She added that her niece’s murder highlighted “the crumbling justice system that is meant to protect all of us, especially women and girls”.

 Ms Naz said: “Since her death we have been campaigning so that our daughters, sisters, friends can be safe and protected as Zara never was.
 This is Zara’s legacy.”